handshake/javascript-style-guide/README.md

     ```javascript
     // bad
-    const errorMessage = 'This is a super long error that was thrown because of Batman.
-When you stop to think about how Batman had anything to do with this, you would get nowhere fast.';
+    const errorMessage = "This is a super long error that was thrown because of Batman.
+When you stop to think about how Batman had anything to do with this, you would get nowhere fast.";

     // bad
-    const errorMessage = 'This is a super long error that was thrown because \
+    const errorMessage = "This is a super long error that was thrown because \
     of Batman.
 When you stop to think about how Batman had anything to do \
     with this, you would get nowhere \
-    fast.';
+    fast.";

     // good
-    const errorMessage = 'This is a super long error that was thrown because ' +
+    const errorMessage = "This is a super long error that was thrown because " +
-      'of Batman.
-When you stop to think about how Batman had anything to do ' +
+        "of Batman.
+When you stop to think about how Batman had anything to do " +
-      'with this, you would get nowhere fast.';
+        "with this, you would get nowhere fast.";
     ```

   <a name="es6-template-literals"></a><a name="6.4"></a>